priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 of this approach is that there is no defined location for the custom code of an :code:`RlApplication`.

-Therefore, an approach using inheritance was chosen: The :code:`RlApplications` are designed as abstract classes from which the user has to inherit in order to add the scenario-specific code.
+Therefore, an approach using inheritance was chosen: The :code:`RlApplication`\ s are designed as abstract classes from which the user has to inherit in order to add the scenario-specific code.
 This has the advantage that all code connected to an :code:`RlApplication` is collected in a single class.